 Barker was awarded the Legion of Merit for Exceptional Military Service in 2016.
 In addition to his bachelor’s degree, Barker also earned an Associate in Science from Excelsior in 2015.

 Nicole Stewart, of Avondale, Arizona, completed a Bachelor of Science in Business in June 2019, summa cum laude, with a 4.0 GPA.

 Stewart, a former Dominos assistant manager, works as a behavioral health professional for Community Bridges Inc. The nonprofit organization focuses on helping people in crisis, including those struggling with homelessness, psychiatric instability, domestic violence, and substance abuse.
 She currently works with a team of managers to learn necessary direct patient care skills, so she can advance in the organization and use her education to help both patients and staff in the process of recovery.
 For a brief time, the organization was one of the only resources available to vulnerable groups during the COVID-19 crisis in her area.

-In addition to her bachelor’s degree from Excelsior College, Stewart earned a certificate in automotive technology from Penn Foster in 2006.
+In addition to her bachelor’s degree from Excelsior University, Stewart earned a certificate in automotive technology from Penn Foster in 2006.

 Anthony Cinquini, of Glendale, Arizona, completed a Master of Arts in Liberal Studies in May 2019 with a 4.0 GPA.
 He is a veteran of the U.S. Air Force and the U.S. Army, a rental property manager, and a home-school teacher.